juwoan0601/IOTOPUS/README.md

 - Demo Environment: Web browser

 # Overview
-- /webapp: sources about web application
+- IOTOPUS/webapp/: sources for web application
-- /hardware: sources about IoT Slave device with arduino
+- IOTOPUS/hardware/: sources for IoT Slave device with arduino
+- raspberrypi/: sources for raspberrypi SSH and WiFi setting

 # TO DO
 - Improve Response time between hub and slave